-However, before you hand in your notice and make the jump into self employment here are 5 questions to ask yourself to make sure you are fully prepared to quit your job and move into the world of self employment and running your own business:
+Before you hand in your notice and make the jump into self employment, I’ve put together 5 important questions to ask yourself.
+Answer them honestly and you’ll know you are fully prepared to quit your job and move into the world of self employment.

 1. Where is your first client going to come from?